Melefo/CTF-writeups/RCTS_CERT/2021/Readme.md

 |[Locating our Attacker](#locating-our-attacker) | Mission | 443 | ❌ | ❌ | ❌ |
 |[Crime doesnt' pay](#crime-doesnt-pay) | Mission | 481 | ❌ | ❌ | ❌ |

+I'm sorry for the missing flags and solutions it was my first CTF and I didn't record my attempts or saved anything.
+I've done this ReadMe by memory...

 ## A simple challenge